Cannabis consumption: Food

 Although hashish is sometimes eaten raw or mixed with boiling water, THC and other cannabinoids are more efficiently absorbed into the bloodstream when combined with butter and other lipids or, less so, dissolved in ethanol.
 Chocolates, brownies, space cakes, and majoun are popular methods of ingestion - which are usually called edibles.
 The time to onset of effects depends strongly on stomach content, but is usually 1 to 2 hours, and may continue for a considerable length of time, whereas the effects of smoking or vaporizing cannabis are almost immediate, lasting a shorter length of time.

-All of the active constituents enter the body when cannabis is consumed orally.
 It has been shown that the primary active component of cannabis, Δ9-THC, is converted to the more psychoactive 11-hydroxy-THC by the liver.
 Titration to the desired effect by ingestion is more difficult than through inhalation, due to the long onset time for the effects.

 Drink

-Cannabis material can be leached in high-proof spirits (often grain alcohol) to create a “Green Dragon”.
+Cannabis material can be leached in high-proof spirits (often grain alcohol) to create a "Green Dragon".

 Cannabis can also be consumed as a cannabis tea and many other beverages.
 Although THC is lipophilic and only slightly water soluble (with a solubility of 2.8 mg per liter), enough THC can be dissolved to make a mildly psychoactive tea.
 However, water-based infusions (liquid edibles) are generally considered to be an inefficient use of the herb.

 Traditional cannabis-infused drinks include the Indian drinks Bhang lassi and Bhang thandai when prepared with bhang.
 However, bhang, a decoction of cannabis and spices in milk, averts the issue, as milk contains the fat in which the THC is soluble and first dissolved by cooking in ghee.